pierreLec/KronaRShy/README.md

 # KronaRShy
 =================

-`KronaR` is an shyny app to integrate KronaR  in an iframe in another shiny app where paramater is the local pathway to an temporary file Usage
+`KronaR` is a shyny app to integrate KronaR  in an iframe in another shiny app where paramater is the local pathway to an temporary file Usage
 =================